anujduggal16/bootcamp-project/README.md

 ## Running the tests

 username - anujduggal@gmail.com
-password - 12345678 \n This pair can be used to understand the basic working of website.
+password - 12345678                                                                                                                      This pair can be used to understand the basic working of website.